Autograph fails to start due to an OpenFX plug-in

 Setting blacklist in the Preferencces

-First, move all your OpenFX plug-ins out of their installation directory in another location.
-For example in backup folder on your desktop.
+First, move all your OpenFX plug-ins out of their installation directory into another location, such as a backup folder on your desktop.

 Add the filenames of the potential offending .ofx